 We are excited to announce that we will be reopening the nocturnal building for guests on our tours in 2022, but based on the parameters set by our expert animal care and veterinary team to keep the lemurs safe and healthy, we will not be housing any aye-ayes on the tour path.
-There are still many aye-ayes living happily and quietly at the DLC, but they will not be viewable on any of our General or Walking with Lemurs tours.
+There are still many aye-ayes living happily and quietly at the DLC, but they will not be viewable on any of our General, Private, or Walking with Lemurs tours.
 We do have a wonderful and informative virtual tour video series featuring footage of the aye-ayes, and you are welcome to share that with your group before or after your tour.

 All visitors must have a reservation in order to visit the DLC—this includes the grounds and the gift shop, as well as any tour.
 A prepaid tour reservation is required to see the lemurs.
 To learn more about onsite tour options and how to reserve your space, please visit our tours homepage.

 Gift shop: If you would like to make a reservation to shop in our gift shop separately from a scheduled tour, please contact us at email@example.com.
 Alternatively, you are welcome to order gift shop merchandise for curbside pick-up or shop online.